NHSDigital/record-a-vaccination-guidance/app/pharmacy-group-guidance.md

 If you do not have any invited or deactivated users, you will just see active users.

+You'll also each user's permission levels and whether they are a vaccinator.

+This table shows the different permission levels a user can have at an individual pharmacy.

 <hr class="nhsuk-section-break nhsuk-section-break--m nhsuk-section-break--visible">

 ## Users section